zackiles/cdp-proxy-interceptor/docs/plugin-specification.md

 - Insert **synthetic** responses that fool the client into thinking everything is normal.

 **B. Automation Enhancements**
-- Inject or manipulate frames, service workers, or ephemeral devtools sessions, effectively **extending** Playwright’s capability **without** modifying its source.
+- Inject or manipulate frames, service workers, or ephemeral devtools sessions, effectively **extending** Playwright's capability **without** modifying its source.

 **C. Debugging & Monitoring**
 - Log or trace all CDP activity, e.g., saving every request and event to a database for debugging or replay.